-The Streamline MIS Spinal Fixation System is intended for posterior, noncervical pedicle fixation, T1-S2 or sacral/iliac screw fixation.
-Pedicle screw fixation is limited to skeletally mature patients and is intended to be used as an adjunct to fusion.
-The device is indicated for all of the following indications: degenerative disc disease (DDD) (defined as discogenic back pain with degeneration of the disc confirmed by history and radiographic studies); spondylolisthesis; trauma (i.e. fracture or dislocation); spinal stenosis; deformities or curvatures (i.e. scoliosis, kyphosis, and/or lordosis); tumor; pseudarthrosis; and failed previous fusion.
-Streamline MIS Instrumentation, when used with the Streamline MIS Spinal Fixation System, is indicated to provide the surgeon with a minimally invasive approach for posterior spinal surgery.
+The Streamline TL Spinal Fixation System components are non-cervical spinal fixation devices intended as an adjunct to fusion for use as a pedicle screw (T1-S2) or sacral/iliac screw fixation system.
+Pedicle screw fixation is limited to skeletally mature patients.
+These devices are indicated for all of the following indications: degenerative disc disease (defined as discogenic back pain with degeneration of the disc confirmed by history and radiographic studies), spondylolisthesis, trauma, (i.e., fracture or dislocation), deformities or curvatures (i.e., scoliosis, kyphosis, and/or lordosis, Scheuermann's Disease), tumor, stenosis, pseudarthrosis, and failed previous fusion.